moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 14.
+<summary> 14.
 Which of the following is not part of the Control Plane in Kubernetes? </summary>
 <br>

 1. etcd